-If you haven’t yet picked up Animal Crossing: New Leaf for Nintendo 3DS, you should.
+If you haven’t yet picked up Animal Crossing: New Leaf for Nintendo 3DS, you certainly should.
 It’s a life simulation game where you can create and customize your own town.
 In said town, you can furnish your home, catch bugs and fish, talk to neighbors, collect furniture, play minigames, and much more.
 New Leaf is a big game, and knowing its ins and outs is crucial to your success.
 If you’re new to the Animal Crossing series, you’ve come to the right place!

 When you turn on the game for the first time, you’ll meet Rover, a friendly cat who first asks you to verify the system’s time and date.
 After that’s said and done, he’ll ask you your name.
 Be careful when choosing your name; it can’t be changed later.
 Your next task will be to name your town.
 Its name also cannot be changed once set.
 After your character and town’s names are selected, Rover will ask you a series of questions.
 Your answers will determine the appearance of your avatar’s face.
 It’s possible to change your clothes, hairstyle, and eye color later in the game, but facial features cannot be altered.
 Choose your responses wisely from the tables below.
+Open them in a new tab if they’re too small to read!

 Once you exit the train, you’ll find yourself surrounded by your new neighbors, who welcome you to their town.
 You’ll also meet Isabelle, who insists that you are the new mayor everyone’s been waiting for.
 In order to register yourself as a town resident, you’ll need to fill out some paperwork.
 In order to fill out that paperwork, you’ll need a house.
 Leave the town hall and cross the train tracks to reach Main Street, and enter the shop called Nook’s Homes.
 There, you’ll meet Tom Nook, who agrees to follow you around town until you decide on a spot for your new house.
 The position of your house is actually quite important – it’s best to build it close to Main Street, Re-Tail, or the train station, as you’ll be visiting all three of these places quite often during your Animal Crossing escapades.
 Keep in mind that you can’t place your house on the beach, and it also can’t be too close to rocks, rivers, or other buildings.
 Once you decide on your new home’s location, Tom Nook will set up a temporary tent for you to rest in.